 The key differences in the performance tier are the implementation of extra weights for disadvantaged and adult students, the outcomes that are funded, and the use of specific dollar values instead of point values.
 The performance tier uses a smaller set of outcomes that align with Building a Talent Strong Texas goals.
 Funded outcomes include completion of a sequence of 15 semester credit hours (SCHs) of dual credit that applies toward academic or workforce program requirements at the postsecondary level; transfer to a general academic institution (or co-enrollment) with at least 15 SCHs; and completion of an academic or workforce credential.
 A wider set of credentials count as fundable completions in the new funding model, including noncredit workforce credentials, and the amount of funding awarded differs among credentials and based on whether the credential is in a “high-demand field.”

-A further change is the use of a “best of” component: Instead of always using the average of the most recent three years available, THECB will determine (on an outcome-by-outcome basis) whether a college receives more funding with the three-year average or the most recent year and fund, whichever is more advantageous to the college.
+A further change is the use of a “best of” component: Instead of always using the average of the most recent three years available, THECB will determine (on an outcome-by-outcome basis) whether a college receives more funding with the three-year average or the most recent year, and fund whichever is more advantageous to the college.

 Assisting Smaller Colleges